 Milpitas spent its first century as a sparsely-populated farming community whose primary economic driver came from the soil – strawberries, potatoes, asparagus and apricots, mostly.
 It wasn’t until the 1950s, after incorporation and the opening of a Ford automobile plant, that Milpitas began to grow in earnest.
 In 1950, Milpitas’ population was 800; by 1980 is was 60,000.

-But this doesn’t mean Milpitas has completely left its past in the rearview, or that this go-go little city doesn’t have time for community.
+But this doesn’t mean Milpitas has completely left its past in the rearview mirror, or that this go-go little city doesn’t have time for community.

 Milpitas does not have a traditional downtown core.
 What was once its downtown, a stretch of Main Street known as “Midtown,” is now mostly shopping centers and government buildings, including the stunning Milpitas Library.
-At 60,000 square feet, it’s Santa Clara County’s largest and was completed in 2009.
+Completed in 2009, it’s Santa Clara County’s largest library at 60,000 square feet.
 This unique building incorporated the original Milpitas Elementary School into its design, preserving the original 1916 Greek Revival school building as part of its front-facing exterior façade.

 Outside of the library, however, there is little evidence on Main Street of the dusty, rural town Milpitas once was, save for the odd building here and there, like the former “Smith’s Corner” tavern at 167 South Main Street.
 Built in 1895, it’s now an Indian restaurant called Red Chillies.

-Milpitas’ population is diverse and busy, but locals make time for fairs and festivals that reflect the town’s worldliness, like the Milpitas International Barbecue Festival.
+Milpitas’ population is diverse and busy, but locals make time for fairs and festivals that reflect the town’s cosmopolital character, like the Milpitas International Barbecue Festival.
 The local Chamber of Commerce maintains a year-round slate of community events.
-And as you might expect with so many cultures in town, the local dining scene is a celebration of foods from around the world; middle eastern, Thai, Afghan, Burmese, Korean, Indian, Chinese, Italian… Milpitas locals can circle the globe, food-wise, without ever leaving their home zip code.
+And as you might expect with so many cultures in town, the local dining scene is a celebration of foods from around the world; Middle Eastern, Thai, Afghan, Burmese, Korean, Indian, Chinese, Italian… Milpitas locals can circle the globe, food-wise, without ever leaving their home zip code.

 If you had to sum up Milpitas in one word, that word would be “change.”
 Change didn’t stop in Milpitas when the apricot fields gave way to tech companies, when the Ford plant was completed in 1954, or when it was torn down and replaced with the Great Mall in 1994.
 It didn’t stop when the population hit 60,000, and it certainly didn’t stop when the town’s demographics began shifting to create the inclusive, multi-cultural profile of today.
 The BART station, part of an extension to connect San Francisco to San Jose, is just the latest change to come to Milpitas, the dynamic Silicon Valley city whose eyes are always turned toward the future.